mobinasri/flagger/ext/secphase/README.md

 After filtering the markers within insertions the remaining markers are all either match or mismatch in any of the alignments.
 The other issue is that sometimes the alignment around a marker is not reliable due to the errors in the reads or the assembly especially homopolymer run errors.
 To measure the reliability of the alignment around each marker we calculate
 Base Alignment Quality ( BAQ ).
 This is an adjustment to the raw base quality of the marker and works by realiging the reads to where they were already aligned to.
-This realignment is performed through a banded HMM which parameters have to be tuned before hand.
+This realignment is performed through a banded HMM whose parameters have to be tuned before hand.
 There are three parameters that have to be tuned for each sequencing platform; gap opening probability, gap extenstion probability and the bandwidth of the HMM.

 After tuning the parameters based on the platform (which is either HiFi or ONT here) we filtered the markers with BAQs lower than a specific threshold (20 for HiFi and 10 for ONT).